Ari-Glikman/DataCollection-UI/README.md

 Note that I am working on a local machine.
 If you are doing this on a server then be aware to use the correct IP address.

-If you haven't done so yet, we will import the three classes from the that we are going to need (note that we will edit them later):
+First, we will import the three classes from the that we are going to need (note that we will edit them later):

 You can take the [xml](https://github.com/Ari-Glikman/DataCollection-UI/blob/main/Importable/REST.xml) and import it to your system.